-In 1799 he commissioned Dr. William Thornton to build him a winter home in Washington, D.C., to serve as his winter residence.
-The building was completed in 1800, located at the intersection of 18th Street and New York Avenue, between the Potomac river and the President's residence.
-The three story building is built of red brick with Aquia Creek sandstone used for the window sills and decorative panels.
-Other notable features include the exterior ionic columnns, the interior Corinthian columnns, the urn-shaped cast-iron stoves, and the lavishly decorated Treaty Room on the second floor.
-In 1840 the original flat roof was replaced with the hipped roof seen today.
+In 1799, Tayloe commissioned Dr. William Thornton to build him a winter home in Washington, D.C., to serve as his winter residence.
+The building was three stories and is built of red brick with Aquia Creek sandstone used for the window sills and decorative panels.
+Other notable features include the exterior ionic columns, the interior Corinthian columns, the urn-shaped cast-iron stoves, and the lavishly decorated "Treaty Room" on the second floor.
+In 1840, the original flat roof was replaced with the hipped roof seen today.
 The interior has a restrained yet sophisticated Classical style.
-Upon closer inspection the visitor will notice that the building is not, in fact, an octagon but an irregular hexagon.
+Upon closer inspection the visitor will notice that the building is not, in fact, an octagon, but an irregular hexagon.

 During the War of 1812, A French flag was seen flying above the house in hopes of offering shelter to the French consulate and sparing the house from British destruction.
 John Tayloe III was not very supportive of the President at the time, James Madison, and did not agree with this war with Britain, but made accommodations to ensure the house’s and his family’s safety.
 He was very active in the Virginia state militia and controlled a regiment from DC.
 However, the British were under orders to not destroy private property so the Octagon House would have been spared regardless.
 The British would instead seize control of the White House and burn it to the ground forcing President James Madison and his family to flee to the Octagon House for six months.
 It is here where Madison signed the Treaty of Ghent to end the war and paid $500 in rent to the Tayloe family for letting his family reside in the house.